click to download pdf

 Why is the data collected?

 The ACS is designed to describe the social, economic, housing, and demographic characteristics of the U.S. population.
 It is used by federal government agencies to inform policy, distribute funding, and assess programs.
 It is also used by state and local agencies for planning services such as roads, hospitals, schools, and more.
-The ACS is covered by the U.S. Constitution and code that provide for the decennial census and allow for the Census Bureau to “make surveys and collect such preliminary and supplementary statistics related to the main topic of the census as are necessary.”
+The ACS is conducted under Title 13 of the U.S. code (sections 141 and 193), which implements the constitutional mandate for a decennial census and authorizes the Census Bureau to “make surveys and collect such preliminary and supplementary statistics related to the main topic of the census as are necessary.”

 How often is this data collected?

 The ACS is conducted throughout the year.
 The data are released annually in the form of 1-year and 5-year estimates.
-The 5-year estimates are meant to be representative of the nation and are the primary and complete version for analysis.
-One-year estimates are available for geographic areas with at least 20,000 people, but these are considered less reliable.
+The 5-year estimates provide the most comprehensive and reliable information for all geographic areas, including small communities.
+The 1-year estimates are released for geographic areas with populations of 20,000 or more and reflect more current conditions but are considered less reliable.

 What else is important to know about this data?

 Data collection was challenging in 2020 due to the pandemic, with lower response rates than in the past.
-The Census Bureau developed new techniques to account for this, and therefore considers 1-year ACS data to be experimental.
-They do not recommend comparing the 2020 ACS 1-year experimental estimates with standard ACS estimates or the decennial census, and you can read more about their methods here.
+The Census Bureau developed new techniques to account for this and therefore considers 1-year ACS data to be experimental.
+They do not recommend comparing the 2020 ACS 1-year experimental estimates with standard ACS estimates or the decennial census.
+You can read more about their methods here.

 Where can I learn more about this data?